-TransUnion entered the direct-to-consumer market with the acquisition of TrueCredit.com in 2002.
-We now help millions of consumers protect and improve their credit through easy-to-use online services at TrueCredit.com
+TransUnion entered the direct-to-consumer market with the acquisition of TrueCredit.com in 2002 selling credit monitoring services and credit scores.

 In 2000, the Federal Trade Commission ordered the Trans Union Corporation to stop selling consumer reports in the form of target marketing lists to marketers who lack an authorized purpose for receiving them under the Fair Credit Reporting Act (“FCRA”).
 In a unanimous opinion authored by Commissioner Mozelle W. Thompson, the FTC determined that “Trans Union’s target marketing lists are . . . consumer reports under the FCRA” and concluded that Trans Union is violating the FCRA by selling this information to target marketers who lack one of the “permissible purposes” enumerated under the Act.
 The Commission’s decision applies to a number of Trans Union’s target marketing list products including its Master File / Selects products, its modeled products and its TransLink / reverse append products.